NBISweden/teaching_literature_club/data/README.md

 --------------|------------------------------------------------------
-`request_date`|The date an email request was sent, in `YYYYMMDD` format `status_date` |The date of the current status , in `YYYYMMDD` format `status`      |The status of the data requestion, see values below
+`request_date`|The date an email request was sent, in `YYYYMMDD` format `status_date` |The date of the current status , in `YYYYMMDD` format `status`      |The status of the data request, see values below

 `status` value      |Description
 --------------------|------------------------------------------------------